-A. Like other academic publishers we can unfortunately not consider previously published manuscripts.
-This is out of respect to our readers who expect our books to represent original contributions to research and scholarship, to our publishing industry partners who may have already purchased ealier copies of it and because we cannot be certain of the extent to which market interest for your book (including interest for reviews, announcements and other promotion fatigue) has been exhausted by its prior publication.
+A. Unfortunately, like other academic publishers we cannot consider previously published manuscripts.
+This is out of respect to our readers who expect our books to represent original contributions to research and scholarship, to our publishing industry partners who may have already purchased earlier copies of it and because we cannot be certain of the extent to which market interest for your book (including interest for reviews, announcements and other promotion fatigue) has been exhausted by its prior publication.

-Q. My book has been originally published in a language other than English and I am now seeking an international publisher.
+Q. My book was originally published in a language other than English and I am now seeking an international publisher.
 Would you consider it?

 A. We will be glad to hear from you with specifics about your proposal, provided you still hold the rights to an English edition of your book.
-We can also help with the submission of translation funding bids, but can unfortunately not contribute towards translation costs.
+We can also help with the submission of translation funding bids, however we are unable to contribute towards translation costs.

 Q. Do you publish books in physics, biology or medicine?

-A. We only publish books in the social sciences and the humanities and specifically in disciplines in which we have in-house editorial expertise and/or our advisory editors.
+A. We only publish books in the social sciences and humanities and specifically in disciplines in which we have in-house editorial expertise and/or advisory editors.